 Backblaze vs CrashPlan (2026): Which Online Backup Is Better?

-Quick verdict: Choose Backblaze for personal computer backup — $7/mo for unlimited storage, simple setup, and reliable recovery.
-Choose CrashPlan if you are a small business needing multi-device backup with more granular file selection and Linux support.
-Backblaze wins 8-4 overall on value and simplicity.
+Choose Backblaze for personal computer backup — $7/mo for unlimited storage, simple setup, and reliable recovery including free USB drive restore.
+Choose CrashPlanif you're a small business needing multi-device backup with Linux support and unlimited version retention.
+Backblaze wins 7-5 overall on value and simplicity.

 Our Verdict